Utsuranain desu: Reception

 The series ranked 35th on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2025 for male readers.
-The series was ranked fourth in the 11th Next Manga Awards in 2025 in the print category.
+It ranked fourth in the 11th Next Manga Awards in 2025 in the print category.
+It ranked fourth in AnimeJapan's "Manga We Want to See Animated" poll in 2026.
+It was nominated for the 50th Kodansha Manga Award in the shōnen category in 2026.

-The series has been recommended by manga artists Junji Ito, Yama Wayama, Yusuke Murata, and One, and illustrator Nagano.
+The series has been recommended by manga artists including Junji Ito, Yama Wayama, Yusuke Murata, and One, as well as illustrator Nagano.